James Chadwick: Later life

 Shortly after the war ended, Chadwick was appointed to the Advisory Committee on Atomic Energy (ACAE).
 He was also appointed as the British scientific advisor to the United Nations Atomic Energy Commission.
 He clashed with fellow ACAE member Patrick Blackett, who disagreed with Chadwick's conviction that Britain needed to acquire its own nuclear weapons; but it was Chadwick's position that was ultimately adopted.
 He returned to Britain in 1946, to find a country still beset by wartime rationing and shortages.

 At this time, Sir James Mountford, the Vice Chancellor of the University of Liverpool, wrote in his diary "he had never seen a man 'so physically, mentally and spiritually tired" as Chadwick, for he "had plumbed such depths of moral decision as more fortunate men are never called upon even to peer into ... [and suffered] ... almost insupportable agonies of responsibility arising from his scientific work'."

+In September 1949 Edward Teller was in England to discuss nuclear power and safety, and was dining with Sir James Chadwick and his wife at their home in Cambridge.
+His wife was a charming conversationalist but Sir James was (typically) taciturn.
+When Teller made an unflattering comment on Groves, he became very talkative, saying that the project would never have succeeded without Groves: while acknowledging his dislike of the British.

 In 1948, Chadwick accepted an offer to become Master of Gonville and Caius College, Cambridge.
 The job was prestigious but ill-defined; the Master was the titular head of the college, but authority actually resided in a council of 13 fellows, of whom one was the Master.
 As Master, Chadwick strove to improve the academic reputation of the college.
 He increased the number of research fellowships from 31 to 49, and sought to bring talent into the college.
 This involved controversial decisions, such as hiring in 1951 the Chinese biochemist Tien-chin Tsao and the Hungarian-born economist Peter Bauer.
 In what became known as the Peasants' Revolt, fellows led by Patrick Hadley voted an old friend of Chadwick's off the council and replaced him with Bauer.
 More friends of Chadwick's were removed over the following years, and he retired in November 1958.
 It was during his mastership that Francis Crick, a Ph.D. student at Gonville and Caius College,Rosalind Franklin and James Watson discovered the structure of DNA.

 By the 1970s Chadwick became more frail, and seldom left his flat, although he travelled to Liverpool for celebrations of his eightieth birthday.
 A lifelong atheist, he saw no reason to adopt religious faith in later life.
 He died in his sleep on 24 July 1974 in Cambridge at the age of 82.